ejayguo/EAE3010_Unreal02/README.txt

 Yijie Guo Unreal Assignment 02
 Please choose and open the project in the 'YijieGuo_Unreal02 4.19" folder.
-[The "YijieGuo_Unreal02" is only a backup for myself]

 [GamePlay Design]
 [1] The goal of this game is to collect the collectable items in the scene.